Chem284Materials/4-2_double_slit/README.md

 There is one other subtle nuance that is very important to keep in mind while solving this problem.
 If you don't use a [symplectic integrator](https://en.wikipedia.org/wiki/Symplectic_integrator), **your code will exhibit massive numerical instabilities**.
 Symplectic integrators are a fairly niche subject, and it isn't necessary for you to understand the topic in detail.
-The important thing to understand is that **naive implementations that update both the real and imaginary part of the wavefunction simultaneously will not be numerically stable**.
+The important thing to appreciate is that **naive implementations that update both the real and imaginary part of the wavefunction simultaneously will not be numerically stable**.

 The simplest way to implement symplectic integration in this case is to first update the real part of the wavefunction, and then update the imaginary part.
 If our wavefunction has a real part called $\psi_{re}$ and an imaginary part called $\psi_{im}$, so that